Mixed media participatory installation & performance

 Trees temporarily shed their protective skin to renew, survive and grow.
 In so doing, they rid themselves of toxins and disease.
 During the process, they are vulnerable and “naked”.

 In this work, the shed bark can be seen to evoke societal diseases: systematic inequality and habitual behaviors that protect and cultivate prejudice and injustices.
 Over the four-week exhibition, visitors are encouraged to participate in "breaking" the fallen bark with their hands.
 Together with Joss paper, the broken bark will be burned at the exhibition’s closing performance, becoming ash and dust.

 Social identity - the cross with boxing gloves

 Community, belonging and shared values are central in the formation of our social identities.

-Oftentimes, social identity is steeped in religious community.
-Examining the complexities of organized religion sheds light on how we unify and polarize each other.
+Examining the complexities of how we share values - unify and polarize communities.
 At times, we create “hostile” or “threatening” images of enemies, which divides us into groups based on certain values; we want to belong to “the good”, and protect ourselves from “the bad” group(s) of others.
 Distrust, unrest and discrimination are perpetuated when we perceive that our values, security and survival are jeopardized by “evil” others.

 The boxing gloves hung from the cross serve to negotiate the struggles between all three of the installation’s elements.

 Many thanks to Berlin District Mayor Oliver Igel (Treptow-Köpenick) for coming out to preview my new installation, SKIN for the Feindbild Kunst project.
-He will be giving a talk on the subject of 'image of an enemy' and his perspective as to how we as a community can come to terms with hatred and prejudice in a functioning democracy at the closing event on Sept 15 at 7pm.
+He will be giving a talk on the subject of 'image of an enemy' and his perspective as to how we as a community can come to terms with hatred and prejudice in a functioning democracy at the closing event.